Venzory/Venzory/docs/suppliers/PHASE_3_SUPPLIER_FINAL_MIGRATION.md

 WHERE "defaultSupplierId" IS NOT NULL
 AND "defaultPracticeSupplierId" IS NULL;

--- SupplierItems with no practiceSupplierId: 0
-SELECT COUNT(*) FROM "SupplierItem"
+-- SupplierItems (global catalog) - all should have globalSupplierId SELECT COUNT(*) FROM "SupplierItem"
-WHERE "practiceSupplierId" IS NULL;
+WHERE "globalSupplierId" IS NULL;

--- SupplierCatalogs with no practiceSupplierId: 0
-SELECT COUNT(*) FROM "SupplierCatalog"
+-- PracticeSupplierItems (practice-specific) - all should have practiceSupplierId SELECT COUNT(*) FROM "PracticeSupplierItem"
 WHERE "practiceSupplierId" IS NULL;

 -- OrderTemplateItems with supplierId but no practiceSupplierId: 0